3 Ways Nursery Practitioners Can Help Encourage a Love For ReadingFebruary 19, 2020 10:10 am

 It’s understandable that children who are either never presented with books at home or only at bedtime would prefer to pay attention to more lively activities.
 As nursery practitioners, we make sure that story time isn’t just a time for everyone to sit down and be quiet, but an interactive experience.

 Do what you can to create a ritual around reading time by collecting together in a certain part of the building where it is most cosy and comfortable, and consider how you can show your own enthusiasm for reading.
-Many of us remember the books we were read as young children, so these are great books to share with the children in your care.
+Many of us remember the books we read as young children, so these are great books to share with the children in your care.
 You can tell them why you loved it, how many times you read it, and pause to tell them about how a certain part was your favourite.
 It’s key for children, even at this early age, to see that reading isn’t something they have to do, but that the adults around them also enjoy it.

 Act Out Scenes from the Books